alphagov/govuk-import-export-prototype/guide/relief-on-donated-noncommercial-goods/animals-for-scientific-research.markdown

 You must only use the animals for scientific research purposes.

-^HMRC officers may visit you to confirm that the conditions of the relief are met.^
+^HMRC officers may visit you to confirm that you’re using the animals for scientific research purposes.^

-##How to claim relief

-s1.
+##Apply for approval

 If you're a private establishment, you must ask the Home Office for approval before you can claim relief.
-The Home Office will send you an approval letter - make sure it’s available for inspection at customs. s2.
-Use the correct [Customs Procedure Code (CPC)](/start/trade-tariff.html) [when you make your import declaration](/guide/import-goods-outside-eu/overview.html).
+The Home Office will send you an approval letter - make sure it’s available for inspection at customs.

-^You can use an agent or freight forwarder if you want to import goods and don’t want to manage the logistics yourself.^

 $C